Wide Reads

 Key Quotes & Analysis

-"It was reputed a victory of less glory to overcome by force than by fraud"
+"it was reputed a victory of less glory to overcome by force than by fraud."

-— Narrator
+— Montaigne

 In Today's Words:

-"He only confesses himself overcome who knows he is neither subdued by policy nor misadventure, but by dint of valour, man to man, in a fair and just war"
+"he only confesses himself overcome who knows he is neither subdued by policy nor misadventure, but by dint of valour, man to man, in a fair and just war."

-— Narrator
+— Montaigne

-Context: Explaining the Roman view of honorable defeat versus shameful loss
+Context: Roman ideal of honorable defeat

 In Today's Words:

-— Narrator
+— Montaigne

 In Today's Words: